Operations

 # for continuous backup

-continuousMethod: wal-g-archive # continuous backup method, paired with method wal-g
+continuousMethod: archive-wal # continuous backup method

 pitrEnabled: true # enable continous method or not